Math 195/196 – Mathematics for Elementary Education I/II

 • Use arrays, organized lists, tree diagrams, strip diagrams and number lines to exhibit multiplicative structure

-• Know and apply order of operations to evaluate expressions
+• Know and apply order of operations to evaluate expressions.
+Understand why the common pneumonic device PEMDAS leads to misunderstanding.

 • Identify and use the distributive property in a context and/or a set of equations

-• Write/identify “how many groups” and “how many in each group” types of division problems
+• Write/identify “how many groups” and “how many units in 1 group” types of division problems.

-• Write the corresponding multiplication (and addition) equations for division problems with and without remainders
+• Write the corresponding multiplication (and addition) equations for division problems with and without remainders.
+Include units for each.

 • Understand and write equations (including generalized division algorithm form) that correspond to student-generated methods of division.